ChildMindInstitute/mindlogger-backend/docs/migration-guide.rst

 In the new behavior, a call to ``bind`` with the same event name and handler name as an existing handler will be ignored, and will emit a warning to the log.
-If you wish to overwrite the existing handler, you must call :py:func:`girder.events.unbind` on the existing mapping first.
+If you wish to overwrite the existing handler, you must call :py:func:`girderformindlogger.events.unbind` on the existing mapping first.

 .. code-block:: python